leigh-hackspace/website-hugo/content/blog/2024/raspberrypi-32channel-adc/index.md

 ## Starting simple

-I initially started very simply by looking some of the solutions available and found several options, the simplest was this module [Gravity: I2C ADS1115 16-Bit ADC Module
+I initially started very simply by looking at some of the solutions available and found several options, the simplest was this module [Gravity: I2C ADS1115 16-Bit ADC Module
 ](https://thepihut.com/products/gravity-i2c-ads1115-16-bit-adc-module-arduino-raspberry-pi-compatible)

-{{< image src="images/adc_i2c.jpg" width="400x" class="is-pulled-left" title="">}}
+{{< image src="images/adc_i2c.jpg" width="150x" height="150y" title="">}}

-It is not too expensive and can service 4 analogue inputs and you can put up to 4 ( two I2C bus and two per bus ).
+It is not too expensive, although buying multiple soon adds up.
+It can service 4 analogue inputs and you can put up to 4 ( two I2C bus on the Raspberry PI and two per bus ).

-I do however also purchase this sensor [Gravity: Analog Waterproof Capacitive Soil Moisture Sensor](https://thepihut.com/products/gravity-analog-waterproof-capacitive-soil-moisture-sensor)
+I did also purchase this sensor [Gravity: Analog Waterproof Capacitive Soil Moisture Sensor](https://thepihut.com/products/gravity-analog-waterproof-capacitive-soil-moisture-sensor)

-{{< image src="images/moisture_sensor.jpg" width="400x" class="is-pulled-left" title="">}}
+{{< image src="images/moisture_sensor.jpg" width="150x" title="">}}